zulip/zulip/README.prod.md

 Tornado servers), and `workers.log` (combined logs from the queue workers).

-After you change configuration in ``/etc/zulip/settings.py` or fix a misconfigurtion, you will often want to restart the Zulip application.
+After you change configuration in `/etc/zulip/settings.py` or fix a misconfiguration, you will often want to restart the Zulip application.
 You can restart Zulip using:

 ```